After 46 Years, Illinois Ratifies ERA

 On Wednesday, Illinois ratified the Equal Rights Amendment, a proposed change to the U.S. Constitution — 46 years after Congress approved it.

-The proposed amendment reads: "Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex."
+The proposed amendment reads: "Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex."listen to the story